Ghostface (Scream): Television series

+Ghostface appears with a different mask in the anthology television slasher series Scream.
+Emma Duvall (Willa Fitzgerald) and her friends are stalked and murdered by someone wearing the disguise.
+In the end, the killer is revealed to be Emma's half-sister, Piper (Amelia Rose Blaire), who was given up for adoption at birth by Emma's mother Maggie (Tracy Middendorf), and wanted revenge for Emma getting what she never had.
+Piper and Emma have a struggle before Piper gets the upper hand, but Audrey (Bex Taylor-Klaus), one of Emma's best friends, shoots Piper in the chest and she falls in the lake.
+She surfaces, only for Emma to finish her off with a bullet to the head.

+Appearing in the second season, Ghostface begins harassing Audrey and Emma, and the survivors of the first massacre.
+In the end, he's revealed to be Kieran (Amadeus Serafini), Emma's boyfriend.
+A chase ends with Emma and Audrey getting the upper hand, but Emma decides to let him rot in prison instead of killing him.
+The police arrive and arrest Kieran.

-Ghostface made an appearance in the third season of the anthology television slasher series Scream.
-The season, titled Scream: Resurrection, premiered on VH1 on July 8, 2019.
-In this season, the killers are revealed in the episode "Endgame": Beth (Giorgia Whigham) and Jamal "Jay" Elliot (Tyga).
+The third season, titled Scream: Resurrection, premiered on VH1 on July 8, 2019.
+In this season, the killers wear the Fun World mask and are revealed in the episode "Endgame": Beth (Giorgia Whigham) and Jamal "Jay" Elliot (Tyga), who is the older half-brother of main character Marcus Elliot (RJ Cyler).

 Video games

-Ghostface is featured as a killer in the asymmetrical multiplayer survival horror game, Dead by Daylight, voiced by Filip Ivanovic.
-He was added in the Ghost Face DLC released on June 18, 2019, under the alias "The Ghost Face."
-In the game, Ghostface's real identity is Danny Johnson, known by the pseudonym Jed Olsen, a narcissistic freelancer newspaper journalist in the fictional town of Roseville, Florida, who covers the Ghostface murders by day and commits them by night.
-This version of Ghostface is an original character who was created exclusively for the game and has no relation to the Scream franchise.
-This is because the developers were only able to acquire the license for the Scream mask, which is separate from the one for the character, as the films used a pre-existing mask.
-Players can access different styles of the mask for Ghostface in Dead by Daylight.
+Ghostface, under the alias the "Ghost Face", appears as a killer in the asymmetrical multiplayer Survival horror game, Dead by Daylight, voiced by Filip Ivanovic.
+He was added via the Ghost Face DLC released on June 18, 2019.
+This version is Danny Johnson, also known by the pseudonym Jed Olsen, a narcissistic freelance newspaper journalist from the fictional town of Roseville, Florida, who covers the Ghostface murders by day and commits them by night.
+Johnson was created for the game because the developers were only able to acquire the license for the Scream mask, which is separate from the one for the character, as the films used a pre-existing mask.
+Players can access different styles of the mask for Ghostface as well.

-Ghostface appears as a playable operator in Season Six of Call of Duty: Black Ops Cold War and Call of Duty: Warzone.
-Roger L. Jackson reprises his role as the voice of Ghostface.
+Ghostface appears as a playable operator in Season Six of Call of Duty: Black Ops Cold War and Call of Duty: Warzone, voiced again by Roger L. Jackson.

 In April 2022, Ghostface was added in an update as a free playable skin for a limited time in the online multiplayer social deduction game Among Us.

+In July 2024, it was announced that Ghostface would appear as a playable character in Mortal Kombat 1 via the "Khaos Reigns" downloadable content, coming with Roger L. Jackson reprising his role.
+His inclusion has inspired numerous internet memes, with users humorously highlighting the improbability of Ghostface standing a real chance in a fight against the roster of Mortal Kombat characters and fellow guest fighters featured in the game and its predecessors.